-Infused with atomic-fueled hatred, Night and the City is singular in director Jules Dassin’s oeuvre, and arguably in the film noir canon, in its unmitigated topography of human society as a rogues’ gallery and a murderers’ row.
-Scouring the self-mutilated streets of London with a spectral sense of allusion and spare poetry that stimulates a magnetic charge, it doesn’t take any mental gymnastics to discover how Dassin’s personal turmoil around the time of filming Night and the City inscribed itself in the singed chiaroscuro of the cinematography and the editing mechanics that dig up consternation throughout.
-The English wild cat Night and the City is the platonic ideal of its genre’s unremitting reconnaissance of urban scrawl as an apparatus useful primarily, even exclusively, for nighttime, even night-terror, skulking and nothing more.
+Limned with atomic-age zest and riddled with nervous rays of icy energy, Night and the City is singular in director Jules Dassin’s oeuvre, not to mention a kind of apotheosis of the noir form, in its unmitigated diagnosis of human society as a rogues’ gallery and a murderers’ row.
+Scouring the self-mutilated streets of London with a spectral sense of allusion and spare poetry that stimulates a positively magnetic charge, it doesn’t take any mental gymnastics to discover how Dassin’s personal turmoil around the time of filming Night and the City inscribes itself in the singed chiaroscuro and the barbed, irregular editing mechanics of Night and City, shaking the frame into submission.
+This English wild cat of a film is the platonic ideal of its genre’s unremitting reconnaissance of urban scrawl, a vision of a world useful primarily, even exclusively, for nighttime, even night-terror, skulking and nothing more.

 Fabian’s attempts to escape from his own squalor by puppeteering washed-up fighter Gregarious (Stanislaus Zbyszko) pit Widmark’s character against underground mob boss Kristo (Herbert Lom), who happens to be Gregarious’ son.
 And Dassin pits them all against the city, showering the characters in an unglamorous mystique and a sensualist beat, an amalgam of sensory expressionistic poetry and rough-housed realism.
-Although the screenplay adapted by Jo Eisinger from a book by Gerald Kersh is punchy and inscribed with slivers of naughty, pared-down dialogue, Dassin’s lacerating slits of visual asymmetry, reflections of an askew world, are the centerpieces of this barn-burning societal-excoriation frantically suffused with morbid terror and spiked with frenzy.
+Although the screenplay adapted by Jo Eisinger from a book by Gerald Kersh is punchy and inscribed with slivers of naughty, pared-down dialogue, Dassin’s lacerating slits of visual asymmetry, reflections of an askew world, are the centerpieces of this barn-burning critique suffused with morbid terror and spiked with frenzy.

 Screwed tight to within choking distance by Mutz Greenbaum’s gloriously confining cinematography, this husky, hoarse film awakens a city’s nightmare version of itself for us, only to realize that waking itself only propels a descent from the frying pan and into the fire.
 Any pitiful light glimpsed in the frame is so soaking with thorny forewarning and roguish constriction that the false hope of luminescence hardly even fits the term “irony” anymore; that this world ever could see the light of tomorrow is foreclosed from minute one.
-A spidery rumble of straightjacketing lines, jagged angles, and cackling sound cues, the strung-out, acerbic architecture of London compromise him again and again, suggesting the caustic nature of his belief in success around every corner.
-The shadows tightening around his face, and thus his possibility for escaping the fray and entering the light, bravura images of the character running (often downwards) suggest a pile-on of tumbling, descending, and falling over yourself as the only viable corollary to scheming.
+A spidery rumble of straightjacketing lines, jagged angles, and cackling sound cues, the strung-out, acerbic architecture of London compromise Fabian again and again, suggesting the caustic nature of his belief in success around every corner.
+The shadows tighten around his face, erasing his possibility for escaping the fray and entering the light.
+Bravura images of the character running (often downwards) suggest a pile-on of tumbling, descending, and falling over yourself as the only viable corollary to scheming.
 One rapturous sequence harnesses the free-associative mania of montage to call out goons and ghouls from every biome of London society, all culled to stimulate Fabian’s doom.
 Even Franz Waxman’s angle-riddled score caresses the decrepitude and maddening panic inlaid topographically into the crags of Widmark’s perenially nervous, antic face.